Jburlama/get-next-line/README.md

 This task is crucial to understand for a future programmer since much of the time is based on manipulating files for data management and persistence.
 This project consists of coding a function that returns one line at a time from a text file.

+For more detailed information, look at the [**subject of this project**](https://github.com/user-attachments/assets/3ef6c0a8-9cbf-4bf0-b5a6-2e53a96cf311)